csipiemonte/smartlab/Mobile Sensor Demo/README.md

 AppStudio generates an application based on JQuery Mobile.
 The generated application is purely HTML5 and JavaScript and can be used and changed freely.

+Both the demo (sensor and viewer) are located in the **release** folder.
+The demo can be performed:
+* locally (double click on the index.html file)
+* published on a web server (Smart Data Platform supports cross-domain ajax call according to the CORS specific)
+* embedded on mobile application using phone gap (cordova)